Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/dsp-lib-func.rst

 +----------------------------+----------------+----------------+----------------+

-Input matrices are processed in distinct blocks and matrix elements must be rearranged into a specific pattern.
+Input matrices are processed in distinct blocks.
+Matrix elements must be rearranged into a specific pattern.

 The following table demonstrates how a 16x16 input matrix should be rearranged into a 4x4 tiling pattern.

 .. note:: Indices are quoted assuming a row major matrix.
-A column major matrix needs to be transposed.
+A column major matrix would be the transpose of the table below.

 *Table 6*: Matrix Multiply 4x4 tiling pattern